Idharkuthane Aasaipattai Balakumara: Soundtrack

-The soundtrack album was composed by Siddharth Vipin who earlier composed background score for Naduvula Konjam Pakkatha Kaanom and this is his full-fledged debut as music composer.
-The lyrics were penned by Madhan Karky and Lalithanand.
+The soundtrack album was composed by Siddharth Vipin.
 The single, "Prayer Song" was released on 12 August 2013.
-It was an instant hit garnering lakhs of views.
-The song was believed to have been inspired by Jaron and the Long Road to Love's "Pray for You" which Madhan Karky denied, concluding that both songs only had the same concept.
-The chorus of the song "En Veetula" samples the Jab Pyar Kisi Se Hota Hai song "Sau Saal Pehle".
+The song was believed to have been inspired by Jaron and the Long Road to Love's "Pray for You" which Madhan Karky denied, though he acknowledged that both songs had the same concept.
+The chorus of the song "En Veetula" samples the Jab Pyar Kisi Se Hota Hai song "Sau Saal Pehle" while using the lyrics of the nursery rhymes "London Bridge Is Falling Down" and "Ding Dong Bell".

 The complete album was released on 30 August 2013 at Sathyam Cinemas.
-The album was released by Jiiva in the presence of Balaji Sakthivel and received by the film cast.
+The album was released by Jiiva and received by the film's cast.
 The album consists of three tracks composed by Siddharth Vipin and an additional track by Ved Shankar.